Bangladesh Premier League: 2023 (9th edition)

 BCB announced the list of franchise owners in September 2022, with five of the previous six franchises retaining ownership and the return of Rangpur Riders after two seasons.
-On 24 December 2022, BCB announced the fixtures for this season with two matches to be played per day in the group stage and having reserve days for all of the knockout matches.
+On 24 December 2022, BCB announced the fixtures for this season with two matches to be played per day in the group stage and having reserve days for all the knockout matches.

 In the final, Comilla Victorians defeated Sylhet Strikers by 7 wickets to win their second successive and overall fourth title.

 2024 (10th edition)

 In the opening match, Durdanto Dhaka defeated the then defending champions Comilla Victorians in the first match.
-But surprisingly, that was their only win and had to face defeats all the way.
-Many international players also played in this season, namely Imran Tahir, James Neesham, Keshav Maharaj, David Miller etc, making this season a remarkable one.
+But surprisingly, that was their only win, and they had to face defeats all the way.
+Many international players also played in this season, namely Imran Tahir, James Neesham, Keshav Maharaj, David Miller, etc., making this season a remarkable one.

-Fortune Barishal stopped Comilla Victorians winning back-to-back-to-back titles by defeating them in the final.
-Barishal won their first ever title in this tournament.
+Fortune Barishal stopped Comilla Victorians from winning back-to-back-to-back titles by defeating them in the final.
+Barishal won their first-ever title in this tournament.